beatobongco/dibtap/_posts/2023-01-06-eudaimonia.md

 It took me a good 2 years and reaching it gave me a high like no other - but once I achieved it I found myself lost as I scrambled to find another worthy goal.

-I find this pattern repeats itself quite frequently in my life: before breaking into AI it was working at a tech startup, before that it was getting good at programming, before that it was "being cool" in college (lol).
+I find this pattern repeats itself quite frequently in my life: before breaking into AI it was working at a tech startup, before that it was learning how to program, before that it was learning how to make friends (lol), before that it was getting fit... and so on.

 I'll get super excited about a goal, direct all my attention towards it, achieve it, be happy for a while, then feel lost.